Page loading ... Please wait.

 Printer Friendly Page

-Bread Pudding is thought of as an old fashioned dessert that had its humble beginnings in 13th century England.
-It was first known as a "poor man's pudding" as it was made from stale leftover bread that was just moistened in water, to which a little sugar, spices and other ingredients were added.
+Bread Pudding is an old fashioned dessert that had its humble beginnings in 13th century England.
+It was first known as a "poor man's pudding" as it was made from stale leftover bread that was simply moistened in water, to which a little sugar, spices and other ingredients were added.

-Fast forward to today and you will find that we still make our bread puddings with bread but the breads we use are often made especially for this pudding and the types are wide ranging; brioche, challah, croissant, panettone, French, Italian and sometimes even raisin bread or scones.
+Fast forward to today and you will find that we still make our bread puddings with bread but the breads we use are often made especially for this dessert.
+The types are wide ranging; from brioche, challah, croissant, and panettone, to French, Italian and sometimes even raisin bread or scones.
 And unlike bread puddings of the past, we now moisten the bread in a rich mixture (really a custard) of cream, eggs, sugar, butter, vanilla extract, and spices.
 It is no longer a poor man's pudding.
 It is now a rich, creamy, decadent dessert that has made its way onto the dessert menus of many fine restaurants.

 The one thing to take note of, though, is that this pudding is baked in a water bath.
 A water bath starts with a large shallow pan (usually a roasting pan of some sort) that is big enough to hold a smaller pan that is filled with a delicate food.
 It is best to place a clean dish towel on the bottom of the large roasting pan to prevent the dish from moving about during baking.
 Once you have placed the smaller dish inside the large roasting pan, hot water is poured into the larger pan until it reaches about halfway up the outside of the smaller dish containing the food.
 This is then placed in a slow oven.
 We do this because a water bath prevents delicate foods, like this bread pudding, from burning, drying out, or curdling (when a milk or egg mixture separates into its liquid and solid components).
 Just make sure to occasionally check the water level during the baking time, adding more hot water as necessary.